ZHsuan/DecomBot/README.md

 # Discussion and problems
-1. accumulated errors
+1. Accumulated errors
 Odometry errors will accumulate as time pass by, it may need other odometry methods or seperate a long process to several short ones.
-2. lose tracking
+2. Lose tracking
 RTAB-Map will lose tracking in sometimes, causing 3D reconstruction stopped.
-3. meshing
+3. Meshing
 Meshing results depend on the parameters and methods.
 It can be improved by change paramters provided by RTAB-Map or use PCL.